mark-watson/Java-AI-Book/manuscript/reasoning.md

 We will experiment with PowerLoom concepts, relations, and rules in this section in an interactive command shell.
 I will introduce more examples of PowerLoom functionality for asserting instances of concepts, performing queries, loading PowerLoom source files, defining relations, using separate modules, and asking PowerLoom to explain the inference process that it used for query processing.

-You can run PowerLoom using the command line interface by changing directory to the lib subdirectory from the ZIP file for this book and trying:
+You can run PowerLoom using the command line interface using:

 {linenos=off}
 ~~~~~~~~
+cd powerloom
 mvn install
 mvn exec:java -Dexec.mainClass="edu.isi.powerloom.PowerLoom"
 ~~~~~~~~

 This starts the PowerLoom standalone system and prints a prompt that includes the name of the current module.
 The default module name is “PL-USER”.
 In the first example, when I enter the person concept at the interactive prompt then PowerLoom prints the result of the expression that just entered.
-You can enter **(demo)** to have access to the demo scripts from the PowerLoom distribution.
-These demo files are in the subdirectory **sources/logic/demos**.
+You can enter **(demo)** to have access to all of the demo scripts from the PowerLoom distribution.
+These demo files are in the subdirectory **powerloom/sources/logic/demos** in the GitHub repository for this book.

-Please note that depending on which terminal you are running in, the prompt “PL-USER” does not occur until after entering a return or enter key.
+Please note that depending on which terminal you are running in, the prompt “PL-USER” does not occur until after entering an "extra" return or enter key.

 {linenos=off}
 ~~~~~~~~